 No matter what the metal is, it is best to keep your jewelry DRY and in a safe location versus being stuffed in a pocket, purse or backpack or being slept or bathed in or left on the bathroom counter.
 Moisture is the ultimate enemy when it comes to brass and most metals.
 (Many stones can not get wet either.)
 If exposed to water, humid climates, skin lotions, oils or perfumes - again, some metals will start to antique.

-Storing jewelry either wrapped in an anti-tarnish cloth and/or an anti-tarnish bag is the best way to preserve the shine and quality.
+Storing jewelry either wrapped in an anti-tarnish cloth and/or an anti-tarnish bag is the ultimate way to preserve the shine and quality.
 If not available, then any closed container or soft fabric bag will be better than none.
-It is also best to please put your jewelry on last after lotions, hairsprays, perfumes, etc. Most people do not mind the antiqued look, but for those that do - you can clean and polish with a jewelry polishing cloth that has an anti tarnish formula infused in it or you can also try one of the many Weiman’s Cleaners/Polish they offer for a variety of metals or apply coats of Jax Tarnish Preventer.
+It is also best to please put your jewelry on last after lotions, hairsprays, perfumes, etc. Most people do not mind the antiqued look, but for those that do - you can clean and polish with a jewelry polishing cloth that has an anti tarnish formula infused in it.
+My all time favorite is SUNSHINE POLISHING CLOTHS (the yellow ones).
+They can be found on Amazon.

 Feather Care: Feathers need to be kept out of water and preferably hung up when not being worn.
 Feathers will take on the shape of their container or how they are stored.
 Please refrain from getting oils or creams or sunscreens on them.
 If they become crumpled, usually just hanging them up does the trick or they can be flattened in a book or using an iron or hair iron on the lowest setting.

 Wall Hangings: Most of the home decor can be hung directly in the sun, but for those pieces that have silk fabric on them, the silk will fade and start to decompose if exposed to direct sunlight.
 If the brass starts to patina, please see jewelry care above to clean and polish.